Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/8-custom-ip-driver-linux.rst

 You will use a Linux workstation for this example project.
 The device driver software is provided in the LKM folder of the ZIP file that accompanies this guide.

+We will discuss two ways to create a Linux Module; using the Petalinux Utility and using Vitis Unified IDE.

+** Using Petalinux to Create the Module **

 1. Under the PetaLinux project directory, use the command below to create your module:

    .. code-block::